fbertola/mother-docker/README.md

 No, _MotherDocker_ it is **not** intended to be a replacement for _Docker Compose_.
 It lacks all the images management options (e.g. the `up` or `restart` commands) but nevertheless it can fully understand its configuration files.

+* **It is possible to run multiple instances of MotherDocker on the same CI?**

+Definitely _yes_, but it depends on how the containers are configured.
+One of the major problems is port collisions, that is, thow or more containers try to listen on the same ports.
+The safest way is to use [links](https://docs.docker.com/userguide/dockerlinks/) or to use the `publish_all` option, as explained earlier.
+Additionally, be careful when using _external volumes_.

 * **Why the name?**

 For the _lulz_ :stuck_out_tongue: